The South Carolina Beach That Should Top Your Spring Go List

 The Carolina Opry Theater

 One of the original live entertainment icons of Myrtle Beach, the Carolina Opry Theater—which has been touted everywhere from The New York Times to NBC Nightly News—is celebrating the big 3-5 in 2020.
-And the award-winning resident director and producer, Calvin Gilmore, is shaking things up in honour of the anniversary.
+And the award-winning resident director and producer, Calvin Gilmore, is shaking things up in honor of the anniversary.

 To be clear: These shows are never not fun.
 Picture high-energy music, dance and comedy starring an ever-shifting lineup of bold-faced names—most recently, everyone from singer Delvin Choice (of The Voice fame) to hip-hop cloggers All That! (of America’s Got Talent fame).